UKHomeOffice/RefData/README.md

 The server will run as long as your terminal session is open.
 Closing it completely destroys services and data locally.
 Restart to get it back again.

+> Befause of the way [PostgREST caches schema](https://postgrest.org/en/v7.0.0/admin.html#schema-reloading), you need to run `docker-compose kill -s SIGUSR1 rest` after flyway has finished the job.

 ### Making Changes

 1. Create a new flyway file in `schemas/reference` - follow [flyway documentation](https://flywaydb.org/documentation/) if you are not familiar with this system.
 Look at the existing scripts and try to be like a ninja - make your scripts blend in.
 2. Change `flyway.target` in `docker/flyway_reference_docker.conf` to your script number.
 3. Raise a PR and wait for validation to complete.
 Check build logs if anything goes wrong - you will get a detailed reason why something is not working.

-### Reloading Schema

-If you are using PostgREST and need to refresh schema, execute the following command:

-`docker-compose kill -s SIGUSR1 rest`